peacchy/air-pollution/README.md

 ## Prerequisites

 In order to run a project you need to install [Node.js](https://nodejs.org/en/).
-If you have it already you supposed to have npm package manager with it
+If you have it already you supposed to have npm package manager with it.

 ## Installing

-Install dependencies
+Install dependencies.

 ```
 npm install
 ```

-Use the npm package manager to run project
+Use the npm package manager to run project.

 ```
 npm start
 ```

 ## Authors